Monstera are a truly iconic plant.

 Yet another Monstera species that undergoes a crazy transformation as it matures.

-This rare species also resembles a Monstera adansoni in its juvenile form, but it’s leaves will perforate so much more when it grows.
+This rare species also resembles a Monstera adansoni in its juvenile form, but its leaves will perforate so much more when it grows.

 Seriously, when it’s mature, it’s almost getting up to M. obliqua levels of holeyness (sp?) but without looking quite as fragile.
 It’ll also get much bigger, so this plant is really exciting to see grow!